Skip to content

 Instructions

-1. Cut the kernels from two ears of fresh sweet corn.
+1. Cut kernels from two ears of corn.

-2. Pour one bottle of mezcal over the corn kernels in a non-reactive container to steep.
-Reserve the empty mezcal bottle.
+2. Pour the mezcal over the kernels in a non-reactive container.

-3. Allow the mixture to infuse at room temperature for up to 24 hours.
-The longer you steep, the stronger the corn notes will be.
+3. Steep at room temperature for up to 24 hours.

-4. Strain the infused mezcal through a fine-mesh sieve or cheesecloth.
+4. Strain through a fine sieve or cheesecloth.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.